SP5LMA/MICE/README.md

 Write and test a function that will sum results of 1 000 000/n! for n in range from 0 to 10.
 Constant numeratorD is already declared in .data section, use it.
 Why using n > 9 is pointless in this case?
 Can you improve resolution of the result?

+ * addfloats.s

+Simple example of FPU operation.
+Using GDB and step-by-step execution observe changes in registers.

+ * muldoubles.s

+Simple example of FPU operation.
+Using GDB and step-by-step execution observe changes in registers.

+ * escape.s

+A toy program that for celestial body parameters given in .data section calculates escape velocity from it.
+Modify the program so that it will provide result in [km/s].

 # GDB usage
 I recommend installing [dashboard] to make usage of GDB more efficient.